Rim Trail Domestic Water Improvement District

 We realize that many of our homes were built years ago before the idea of having a personal shut-off valve was instituted.
 However, the need for this is real; on many occasions if a homeowner had such a valve and used it, it would have prevented major water leaks.
 Using our district meter valve to turn on and off your water wears it out and if it fails, we have to shut down the main line to replace it.
 In addition, there is the issue of backflow, of water either being drained or siphoned from your home if there is a break or leak on the main line.

-So to help our homeowners who do not have such a private shut-off valve, please contact Dan Utz, District Manager, (928) 595-0290 so we can work together to get one installed along with a backflow check valve.
+So to help our homeowners who do not have such a private shut-off valve, please contact Sara Carroll, District Manager, 520-634-2396 so we can work together to get one installed along with a backflow check valve.

 free website hit counter